anbclausen/optifuzz/README.md

   - Ensure documentation and refactor if necessary
   - For each result page, write all the meta data (what compiler, what flags were tested, what fuzz classes were used, ...)
 - Fuzzer
   - Option to set higher priority (lower niceness) to avoid too many context switches.
 At least when running in userland.
-Requeres roort (use setpriority).
+Requires root (use setpriority).
 - Assembly Inspection
   - Refactor and document
 - General